-It provides you with a comprehensive spelling, grammar, and punctuation checker, which is more powerful than the average spell check you get with most word processors.
+It provides you with the basics you need to lay down your writing foundation, with a comprehensive spelling, grammar, and punctuation checker, which is more powerful than the average spell check you get with most word processors.

 When the tool finds potential mistakes, it underlines them in red.
 If you are using the web interface, you can then progress through each issue by clicking the sections on the right (Grammar, Punctuation, etc).
 Or you can click on individual highlighted errors to find out more.

 The free version will catch most of the basic mistakes in your writing as well as suggesting words that you may have meant to use.
 For example, it highlights spelling mistakes: